Cyber Security Body of Knowledge (CyBOK) Training Course

 Participants attending this course will

-- Understand fundamental concepts of security, IT security, and secure coding
+- Understand fundamental concepts of security, IT security, and secure coding.

-- Acquire practical experience with security testing tools
+- Acquire practical knowledge in using security testing tools.

-- Stay informed about recent vulnerabilities in .NET and ASP.NET
+- Gain information about recent vulnerabilities in .NET and ASP.NET.

 Audience